Relocation Information (PhD)

 Relocation support is one time and good for one year.
 Submission deadlines vary depending on the time of enrollment.
 Please check the DEADLINE carefully.

 *If you can only arrange relocation shipment payer / sender / receipient name as one of your family, please contact firstname.lastname@example.org

 <Note> Moving with your pets

 If you bring pets to Okinawa, all related costs need to be borne by you and are not covered by OIST.
 Please refer to this website (http://www.maff.go.jp/aqs/english/index.html) for detailed moving procedures.
 It may take up to 6 months or more to complete all the moving procedures for your pet(s) depending on where you plan to import your pet(s) from.

 Please note that you must pay for any difference in cost between the most economical simple flight ticket for which OIST is responsible and the flight ticket you had to choose to bring your dogs.

-*Building name and Room number.you will be given this information by 2 weeks before of your arrival
+*Building name and Room #: you will be given this information from Student Housing Section by 2 weeks prior to your arrival.

 *Payer's name has to be you.

 *We only accept waybills that list your name as both the sender and recipient.

 3. Submit your receipts and waybills to Student Affairs Section upon your arrival.